-With a network-based financial structure added to the standard KKS macro adjustment mechanism, the the model can be used to study contagion among financial agents that can severely interrupt the flows of savings into investment.
-The unification of the two approaches brings two benefits.
-Above all, it shows how financial contagion becomes reinforced by its interaction with the real showside.
-Contagion in the model is based on Bayesian learning in which a prior public signal is updated by way of a private signal based on the performance of the firms to which the financial agent is linked [5].
-The second contribution is to show how this contagion depends on the network structure; both are developed in detail below.
+With a network-based financial structure added to the standard KKS macro adjustment mechanism, the model can be used to study contagion among financial agents that can severely interrupt the flows of savings into investment.
+In this respect the unification of the ABM and KKS approaches confers two benefits.
+First, it shows how financial contagion can be reinforced by the interaction of the financial sector with the real economy.
+Contagion in the model is based on Bayesian learning in which a prior public signal is updated by way of a private signal based on the performance of the real-sector firms to which financial agents are linked (Chamley, 2004).
+Second, the model shows how contagion resulting from real-financial interactions depends on network structure, the precise architecture of the links that are formed between financial agents.